-originally built in 1916 to serve as an institution of learning for the children of chatfield, the historic property now houses programming in the visual and performing arts to inspire and connect future generations
+originally built in 1916 to serve as an institution of learning for the children of chatfield, the historic property now houses programming in the performing and visual arts to inspire and connect future generations

 Why We Exist